Chart Color Schemes

 Infrastructure

-The Oaks has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+The Oaks has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Key projects include Outer Sydney Metropolitan Correctional Precinct, South West Growth Area, Warragamba Dam Raising Project, and Maldon to Dombarton Freight Rail Line, with the following list detailing those most likely to be relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that may impact this area.
+Notable projects include Outer Sydney Metropolitan Correctional Precinct, South West Growth Area, Warragamba Dam Raising Project (2016-2025), and Maldon to Dombarton Freight Rail Line (2024-2030).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.